HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 55% of websites have "good" INP on mobile, 36% are rated "needs improvement", and 8% have "poor" INP.
 The desktop story of INP is more similar to FID in that 95% of websites are rated "good", 4% are rated "needs improvement", and 1% are "poor".

 The enormous disparity between desktop and mobile users' INP experiences is much wider than with FID.
-This illustrates the extent to which mobile devices are struggling to keep up with the overwhelming amount of work websites do, and all signs point to the increasing reliance on [JavaScript](https://httparchive.org/reports/state-of-javascript?start=earliest&end=latest&view=grid#bytesJs) as a major factor.
+This illustrates the extent to which mobile devices are struggling to keep up with the overwhelming amount of work websites do, and all signs point to the increasing reliance on <a hreflang="en" href="https://httparchive.org/reports/state-of-javascript?start=earliest&end=latest&view=grid#bytesJs">JavaScript</a> as a major factor.

 #### INP by rank